 Room to Grow Preschool is a program of Catholic Charities of Fairfield County which has provided an affordable pre-school option for working families in Norwalk for the past 25 years.
 Room to Grow is a State licensed and Nationally Accredited preschool facility that provides high quality care and education for children ages 3 to 5 years old who reside in Norwalk, Connecticut.
 The facility capacity is 83 children; all grant funded through a School Readiness grant which requires that you are a resident of the City of Norwalk.
 These spots are available on a sliding fee scale based on family income.

-Written by Tom Van Riper, Edited by Amy Zajac
+Written by Amy Zajac